-Especially the width can be an issue – fitting all the kitchenware, the electric, plumbing and insulation into 8 feet is not always possible when having to meet local code requirements.
+However, the width can be an issue as fitting all the kitchenware, the electric, plumbing, and insulation into 8 feet is not always possible when having to meet local code requirements.

-Although Karpatia is a global company, part of our US based team includes designers and engineers licensed in 43 states and reciprocity for those in which they are not can be requested if we are in time for that given your project deadline.
-Or we can subcontract some of the planning and engineering to an engineer and/or architect licensed in your state if that expedites the project.
+Although Karpatia is a global company, part of our US based team includes designers and engineers licensed in several states and reciprocity for those in which they are not, can be requested if we are in time for that given your project deadline.
+We can subcontract some of the planning and engineering to an engineer and/or architect licensed in your state if that expedites the project.

-We always consult with local officials and experts/engineers where our own expertise falls short to ensure all units are delivered turnkey up to code.
+We always consult with local officials and experts/engineers like the AIA where our own expertise falls short to ensure all units are delivered turnkey and up to code.

-How much work local approval is varies – some jurisdictions are extremely supportive of local business, others not so much so (e.g. Amsterdam or NYC).
+How much work local approval is varies as some jurisdictions are extremely supportive of local business, others not so much so (e.g. Amsterdam or NYC).

-Prices on average start from $50k per unit – as a whole project the cost could be as much as $200k or more if you are building a container village or complex.
-It depends enormously on the complexity of the total plan, how many containers, how you want them to interact, what equipment and where it is being built and how cumbersome local regulation is.
+Prices on average start from $50k per unit.
+As a whole project the cost could be as much as $200k or more if you are building a container village or complex.
+It depends enormously on the complexity of the total plan, how many containers, how you want them to interact, what equipment, where it is being built, and how cumbersome local regulation is.
 To provide a little more insight we break the cost down into component parts.

-As a base unit the shipping container is just a steel box – ISO certified and reinforced, sure, but these are still available in the range of $3-5k or so both new and used.
+As a base unit the shipping container is just a steel box, ISO certified and reinforced, sure, but these are still available in the range of $5-8k or so both new and used.